Frequently Asked Questions

 -

 The service tends to make the most sense when the RFP is scored, the contract value materially exceeds the review fee, and the proposal itself will influence the outcome.
-If we do not believe a review is likely to create material value for your situation, we will say so before engagement.
+If evaluator-side review is unlikely to create material value for your situation, we will say so before engagement.

 -